StellarisChain/stellaris-wallet/README.md

             * `-json`: Prints the balance information in JSON format.
             * `-to-file`: Saves the output of the balance information to a file.
 The resulting file will be in JSON format and named as "*[WalletName]​_balance_[Timestamp].json*" and will be stored in "*/[WalletDirectory]/balance_information/[WalletName]/*".

-            * `-node`: Specifies the Denaro node to connect to.
+            * `-node`: Specifies the Stellaris node to connect to.
 Must be a valid IP Address or URL.
-If not specified or the node is not valid, then the wallet client will use the default Denaro node (https://denaro-node.gaetano.eu.org/).
+If not specified or the node is not valid, then the wallet client will use the default Stellaris node (https://Stellaris-node.gaetano.eu.org/).

         </dd></dl>
         </details>